Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 - `--cytosine_report`: Output stranded cytosine report during Bismark's bismark_methylation_extractor step
 - `--relax_mismatches`: Turn on to relax stringency for alignment (set allowed penalty with --num_mismatches).
 - `--unmapped`: Save unmapped reads to FastQ files
-- `--meth_cutoff`: Specify a minimum read coverage to report a methylation call. *insert why we don't use this.*
+- `--meth_cutoff`: Specify a minimum read coverage to report a methylation call.
+We do this later in our workflow, not within methylseq.

 #### Script